StinkyDubeau/raylib-linux-core/readme.md

 <h1>Raylib Linux Core</h1>
-This is a barebones.
+This is a barebones setup for linux.
 Raylib has been precompiled for desktop targets.

 To get started, follow: